epfl-ada/ada-2023-project-adaccident-de-travail/README.md

    - Compute distances between genres in original films and their sequels, exploring similarity or dissimilarity.
    - Examine the evolution of genres between original films and sequels to determine if there are significant changes.
    - Calculate the proportion of the cast that returns for sequels.
-   - Compare median ages of characters between sequels and original films.
+   - Compare the median ages of characters between sequels and original films.
    - Compute the ratio of male to female characters for all sequels and all original films.
    - Analyze changes in gender representation between original films and their sequels.

 **2.6: Storyline Changes Analysis and Data Visualization:**
-   - Calculate similarity between synopses of original films and their sequels, possibly based on themes or overall content.
+   - Calculate similarities between synopses of original films and their sequels, possibly based on themes or overall content.
    - Compute the ratio of recurring characters between original films and sequels for each pair.
    - Generate visualizations, such as heatmaps, histograms, and comparative charts, to present the findings.